juliogomez/netdevops/pyATS.md

 $ git clone https://github.com/juliogomez/netdevops.git
 $ cd netdevops/pyats
 ```

-*** For these first demos we will be using [this testbed definition](./pyats/devnet_sandbox.yaml), including a couple of devices from the _always-on_ sandboxes: a CSR1000V (IOSXE) and a Nexus 9000 (NXOS).
-As long as you don't need to go through any reservation process, they are very convenient to use but they are sometimes quite slow and often unreliable.***

-YOU NEED TO MAKE A RESERVATION FOR A sbx-multi-ios SANDBOX...

 The sandbox you have reserved includes a _big_ VIRL server we will use to run some simulated devices for our demos.
 In order to easily manage it we will use a very handy utility called [virlutils](https://github.com/CiscoDevNet/virlutils).